Endo contractualization: Benigno Aquino administration

-Upon the transition of power from the 9-year Gloria Macapagal Arroyo administration the Benigno Aquino III administration started.
-DOLE Department Order 18 went under review and resulted in a new and improved version of itself with the DOLE Department Order 18-A's release.
-By this point DOLE has aggressively restricted and regulated the agency contractualization practice that it seemed that the norm is not contractualization whilst regularization being the exemption.
+Upon the transition of power from the 9-year Gloria Macapagal Arroyo administration, the Benigno Aquino III administration started.
+DOLE Department Order 18 underwent review and was replaced by a new, improved version, DOLE Department Order 18-A. By this point, DOLE has aggressively restricted and regulated the agency contractualization practice, so that it seemed that the norm is not contractualization, whilst regularization is the exception.

 Duterte administration

 During his campaign for the 2016 Presidential Election, one of Rodrigo Duterte's promises was the phasing out of contractualization and improvement to labor in the Philippines.

-Upon his election, he appoints Silvestre Bello III as Secretary of the Department of Labor and Employment, who considers making all companies put at least 80% of all employees under contract as per the president's orders.
-By the end of 2016, around 36000 workers have been regularized.
-Going into 2017, Duterte and Bello aimed for a new permanent policy that would end labor-only contractualization by the end of February, but Bello wound up not signing it.
-Instead he decided first for dialogue between the president and labor groups in order to get feedback.
-Eventually President Duterte met with the labor groups as Bello drafts a new Department Order that would stop labor contractualization.
+Upon his election, he appointed Silvestre Bello III as Secretary of the Department of Labor and Employment, who was tasked with requiring all companies to place at least 80% of their employees under contract, as per the president's orders.
+By the end of 2016, around 36000 workers had been regularized.
+Going into 2017, Duterte and Bello aimed to enact a new permanent policy to end labor-only contractualization by the end of February, but Bello ultimately did not sign it.
+Instead, he decided to start with dialogue between the president and labor groups to get feedback.
+Eventually, President Duterte met with the labor groups as Bello drafted a new Department Order that would stop labor contractualization.

-However, by March 16 Bello signs Department Order 174, which sets stricter guidelines on contractualization but doesn't ban it.
+However, by March 16, Bello signed Department Order 174, which sets stricter guidelines on contractualization but doesn't ban it.
 Duterte continued to promise to sign an executive order against it, but the Marawi crisis postponed the signing.
 As of 2018, no executive order had been signed by President Duterte regarding the complete abolishment of contractualization.
 Labor groups held a rally on March 15, 2018, to protest the president's delay of the executive order.
-On May 1, Duterte signed an executive order that would put an end to contractualization, although labor groups criticized the president since the one signed was not the draft agreed upon with them.
+On May 1, Duterte signed an executive order that would end contractualization.
+However, labor groups criticized the president because the one signed was not the draft they had agreed to.

 The 17th Congress passed Senate Bill 1826 and House Bill 6908 or the Security of Tenure and End of Endo Act, which Duterte vetoed on July 26, 2019.
 In August 2019, the Makabayan lawmakers, consisting of representatives Arlene Brosas, Carlos Zarate, Ferdinand Gaite, Eufemia Cullamat, France Castro, and Sarah Elago, refiled a "stronger, pro-worker" anti-endo bill, House Bill No. 3381, which sought to repeal Article 106 of the Labor Code of the Philippines and ban all forms of contractualization or labor-only contracting and fixed-term employment; the bill was not passed in the Senate.

 Marcos Jr. administration

-In July 2022, Makabayan lawmakers filed House Bill 2173, which sought to end all forms of contractual arrangements, which the bill considers as unfair labor practices.
+In July 2022, Makabayan lawmakers filed House Bill 2173, which sought to end all forms of contractual arrangements, which the bill considers unfair labor practices.